top of page

 South Indian cabbage poriyal, with peas

-I occasionally like reconfiguring a traditional recipes and turning them to something new, yet maintaining the old flavors.
-In this case I worked the traditional cabbage poriyal, usually made with green cabbage to one where I used purple cabbage.
-The flavors are very similar with the purple cabbage having a slightly deeper flavor but definitely a pop of color.
+I occasionally like reconfiguring traditional recipes and turning them into something new while maintaining the old flavours.
+In this case, I changed the traditional cabbage poriyal, usually made with green cabbage, to one where I used purple cabbage.
+The flavours are very similar, with the purple cabbage having a slightly deeper flavour but definitely a pop of colour.

-I love this very simple recipe.
-I tend to leave the cabbage crunchy, not over cooked and mushy, and the spices add a pop of flavor.
-With the beautiful color of the purple cabbage this dish stands out on the table.
-I also added peas, not in the original recipe, because I love them, they add a contrasting color to the dish and they add a touch of creaminess to the dish.
+I love this straightforward recipe.
+I tend to leave the cabbage crunchy, not overcooked and mushy, and the spices add a pop of flavour.
+With the beautiful colour of the purple cabbage, this dish stands out on the table.
+I also added peas, not in the original recipe, because I love them.
+They add a contrasting colour to the dish and a touch of creaminess to the dish.
 You can also use Savoy cabbage or Napa cabbage instead of purple cabbage for this dish with wonderful results.

 This is one of the first cookbooks I bought.
-I have cooked most recipes from cover-to-cover, and I loved the recipes and flavors enough to also purchase all of Chandra Padmanabhan’s other cookbooks.
-Let’s say this series is my favorite for cooking traditional South Indian vegetarian cuisine.
+I have cooked most of the recipes from cover to cover, and I loved the recipes and flavours enough to purchase all of Chandra Padmanabhan’s other cookbooks.
+Let’s say this series is my favourite for cooking traditional South Indian vegetarian cuisine.

 Ingredients: